Josephkready/ZoomRecorder/README.md

     cd PathToYourGitCloneofZoomRecorder
     call python zoom.py -m=66666666666 -t=60 -p=test
 Then you can create a task in task scheduler to run this bat file when your meeting is about to begin.
 You can use this guide as a reference https://www.digitalcitizen.life/how-create-task-basic-task-wizard/

+## Custom Setup

+My recommendation is to have a single computer dedicated to auto recording zoom meetings.
+This computer would be set to never go to sleep, and have the proper zoom account already logged into.
+My advice is to also give this computer a **dedicated headset**, that way your audio/microphones don't change in zoom or OBS.
+Make sure you have enough disk space to store the recordings as well.